Each semester, you are invited to attend and observe a class from a selection of courses that are made 'open' to UQ staff.

 Lecturer's short bio

 Paul is a passionate educator with an interest in activating the students in the feedback and learning process.
-Paul has 25 years teaching experience in secondary and tertiary education, and enjoys exploring ways to enhance the translation of pedagogical research into practice to support student learning.
+Paul has more than 25 years teaching experience in secondary and tertiary education, and enjoys exploring ways to enhance the translation of pedagogical research into practice to support student learning.

 Top of page